tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 *Figure: Greedy Search (Black Dashed) gets stuck in a local minimum.
 Beam Search (Blue Solid) maintains diversity to find the true global minimum.*

 > **Note on Alternative Graph Architectures:**
-> While HNSW is the ubiquitous "S-Tier" (industry standard) deployed across most managed databases (Elasticsearch, PostgreSQL via pgvector, Pinecone, Azure), alternative graph algorithms frequently top the raw [ANN-Benchmarks leaderboard](https://ann-benchmarks.com/index.html).
-Algorithms like **NGT** (Neighborhood Graph and Tree from Yahoo Japan) and **PyNNDescent** optimize graph construction differently—often achieving higher raw QPS at high recall—but lack the widespread database integrations of HNSW.
+> While HNSW is the ubiquitous "S-Tier" (industry standard) deployed across most managed databases (Elasticsearch, PostgreSQL via pgvector, Pinecone, Azure), alternative graph algorithms frequently appear on the raw [ANN-Benchmarks leaderboard](https://ann-benchmarks.com/index.html).
+Algorithms like **NGT** (Neighborhood Graph and Tree from Yahoo Japan) and **PyNNDescent** optimize graph construction differently—they can be extremely competitive on certain datasets/hardware configurations and sometimes outperform HNSW implementations on recall/QPS curves—but they historically lack the widespread database integrations of HNSW.

 ---